The Club is managed entirely by volunteers, freely giving up their time to support and promote the club and its activities.

 - communicate regularly with Club members;

-The Committee usually meets 5-6 times a year and minutes are kept of all meetings and made available to members.
+The Committee meets 4 times a year and minutes are kept of all meetings and made available to members.

-Team Managers and Coaches will also normally meet with the Committee on four occasions – one pre-season, two during the season and one at the end of the season prior to the Club’s AGM.
+Team Managers and Coaches will also normally meet with the Committee on four occasions – pre-season, mid-season, end of season and following the Club’s AGM.